PFAS Removal Rebate Program for Private Wells

 Do I need to have PFAS concentrations above the U.S. EPA Maximum Contaminant Level (MCL) to be eligible?

-Yes - there needs to be documented PFAS concentrations above one or more of the EPA MCLs outlined below in the water collected from the private residential drinking water well.
+Yes, there needs to be documented PFAS concentrations above one or more of the EPA MCLs outlined above in the source water collected from the private residential drinking water well within three years prior to the treatment system installation or service connection completion.

 If I receive bottled water or treatment from a third party that may be responsible for the PFAS contamination, am I eligible for the rebate?